 When removing wallpaper, some people choose a remover solution such as Selleys Wallpaper Peel/Stripper, while others choose to hire a steaming machine.
 Most vinyl wall coverings can be peeled off by hand when dry.
 They may leave a backing paper residue, simply sponge on a little warm water to soften it.
 You can then peel or scrape it off with a broad-bladed scraper.

 Dealing with some uncooperative wallpaper?
-Try scratching it with a very coarse sand paper to help the steam or remover solution get through.
+Try scratching it with very coarse sandpaper to help the steam or remover solution get through.

 Before you cover that water stain you need to know where it came from and fix the source.
 Once the leak is contained, do an adhesion test to check the integrity of the existing paint.
 If the paint is sound, clean the surface then apply Dulux 1 Step Oil Based Primer Sealer & Undercoat before applying your topcoat.